Themed Living Communities (TLCs) are a rewarding aspect of living in a residential community at Occidental College.

-Our TLCs are located across campus within residence halls and three houses that are owned by Occidental College.
+No additional fee is required to live in and participate in our TLC programs.
+Our TLCs are located across campus within residence halls and two houses that are owned by Occidental College.

 All residential communities include:

 - smoke-free environment

 - all-inclusive laundry facilities (no charge to use)

 2023-2024 Themed Communities for first year and new transfer students

 Baldwin House is a welcoming and affirming residential community that celebrates and empowers first-year Trans/Queer Students of Color.
 Named to honor James Baldwin, a Black Queer, novelist, poet, and activist - Baldwin House aims to celebrate Queerness in all its expressions, cultivate a sense of self, and honor the origins of Pride.
 Baldwin House residents will have the opportunity to engage in programming, experience the rich, Queer LA community, and develop meaningful relationships.
 The framework of intersectionality informs the ways in which Baldwin House residents work to deconstruct heteronormative and patriarchal systems.

 A first year TLC for students who identify as womxn.